 Active Individual Membership

 All physicians and surgeons qualified to practice in their own country, or retired from practice 5 years or less, who are interested in and/or concerned with the care of people with impairments and disabilities.
+Register HERE (30 EUR one year or 50 EUR for 2 years).

 Individual Associate Membership

 Individuals with a degree/diploma in a health care/research profession/discipline with a primary interest in Physical and Rehabilitation Medicine and management of people with disabilities.
+Register HERE (EUR 30 one year or EUR 50 for 2 years).

 Individuals in training (residents, and fellows) in Physical Rehabilitation and Medicine programs.
 Trainees pay a reduced membership fee of EUR 15 per year.